chinatsu/c2lina/README.md

 ## how?

 [DEF's patches](http://gewaltig.net/Forums/Thread.aspx?pageid=1&t=996~1)
-provide a starting point, though these are built explicitly for 32-bit systems. extracting the `cultris2.jar` file from a desired package, one can simply pair that with native libraries (`libbass` and `lwjgl`) and an *old* version of java (1.6) to enable running cultris2 on
+provide good a starting point, though these are built explicitly for 32-bit systems. extracting the `cultris2.jar` file from a desired package, one can simply pair that with native libraries (`libbass` and `lwjgl`) and an *old* version of java (1.6) to enable running cultris2 on